r-call/git-style-guide/README.md

 The initial draft of this is actually been created based on an excellent stackoverflow answer, "[git branch naming best practices](http://stackoverflow.com/a/6065944/171217)".

+# Workflow

+In projects in which changes are rapidly changing.
+It's prudent to utilize a proper workflow so that the tool, git, doesn't become an impediment upon it's team.
+Vincent Driessen discussed, in 2010 in [a seminal article](http://nvie.com/posts/a-successful-git-branching-model/), titled, "A successful Git branching model", proposed what now know as the git-flow model.

+# Merging Standards

+When doing merge requests it is best to utilize the --no-ff argument.
+This forces the creation of a commit object.
+This allows the author and it's reviewers to see each individual commit.

 # Naming

 ## Branch naming conventions